-CLEAR provides a vast database of public and proprietary information, including utilities data, DMV records, real property data, professional licenses, criminal and court records, healthcare provider content, consumer and credit bureau data, real-time incarceration and arrest records, business data, data from social networks, chatrooms, and blogs, and live access to over 7 billion license plate detections.
-CLEAR interfaces with ICE’s information management system, called FALCON-SA, and makes it easier for ICE to “narrow in and locate persons and assets of interest.â”
+CLEAR provides a vast database of public and proprietary information, including DMV records, real estate ownership, utilities data, professional licenses, criminal and court records, healthcare provider content, consumer and credit bureau data, real-time incarceration and arrest records, business data, data from social media platforms, chatrooms, and blogs, and live access to over 7 billion license plate detections.
+ICE uses its Palantir-designed FALCON system to analyze these data, which makes it easier for the agency to “narrow in and locate persons and assets of interest.â”

 Apart from contracting directly with ICE, Thomson Reuters provides personal and proprietary information to local and state law enforcement agencies that have information-sharing agreements with ICE.
-In 2017, Thomson Reuters CLEAR entered into an agreement for integrated access with Forensic Logic, manufacturer of COPLINK and LEAP, data systems used by local, regional, and state law enforcement agencies that facilitate data sharing with ICE.
+For example, Thomson Reuters CLEAR entered In 2017 into an agreement for integrated access with Forensic Logic, manufacturer of COPLINK and LEAP, two data systems used by local, regional, and state law enforcement agencies that facilitate data sharing with ICE.